-As described in the BMP Document and Inadvertent Release Contingency Plan (Appendix J), drilling fluid (typically bentonite and water based with selected polymers/additives) will be National Sanitation Foundation certified and all recycling and reuse regulations will be followed where applicable.
+As described in the BMP document and Inadvertent Release and Recovery Plan (Appendix J), drilling fluid (typically bentonite and water based with selected polymers/additives) will be National Sanitation Foundation (NSF) certified and all recycling and reuse regulations will be followed where applicable.
 The drilling fluid management system and subsequent disposal is the responsibility of the subcontractor performing HDD.
-The drilling fluid management system and subsequent disposal will adhere to the following requirements:
+The drilling fluid management system and subsequent system and subsequent disposal will adhere to the following requirements:

-- 1. Used drilling fluid will be processed through an initial cleaning that separates the solid materials from the fluid. - Heavy solids will be sifted out by a screening apparatus/system and the solids deposited into a dump truck and periodically transported off-site and disposed of at an approved disposal facility determined by the HDD construction subcontractor.
+1. Used drilling fluid will be processed through an initial clearing that separates the solid materials from the fluid.

-- 3. All drilling fluid that is deemed unacceptable to be reused during construction or left over at the end of drilling will be collected and transferred into a tanker truck for disposal at an approved disposal facility determined by the HDD construction subcontractor. - 4.
-All drilling fluid accidentally spilled during construction and operation of drilling rigs will be contained following the mitigation measures described in the SPCC (Appendix K) and disposed of at an approved disposal facility as determined by the HDD construction subcontractor.
+- 2. Heavy solids will be sifted out by a screening apparatus/system and the solids deposited into a dump truck and periodically transported off-site and disposed of at an approved disposal facility determined by the HDD construction subcontractor. - 3.
+All drilling fluid that is deemed unacceptable to be reused during construction or left over at the end of drilling will be collected and transferred into a tanker truck for disposal at an approved disposal facility determined by the HDD construction subcontractor. - 4.
+All disposal locations not pre-approved by DPS will be included in the EM&CP as a modification and submitted via the procedures outlined in Section 3.2.6.
 All disposal locations not pre-approved by DPS will be included in the EM&CP as a modification and submitted via the procedures outlined in Section 3.2.6. - 5.
 A supply of spill containment equipment and measures shall be maintained and readily available around drill rigs, drilling fluid mixing system, entry and exit pits and drilling fluid recycling system, if used, to prevent spills into the surrounding environment.
 Pumps, vacuum trucks, and/or storage of sufficient size will be in place to contain excess drilling fluid. - 6.
 Under no circumstances will drilling fluid that has escaped containment be reused in the drilling system. - 7.
 An overview of the drilling fluid system will be submitted to the Environmental Inspector for approval once determined and prior to any HDD installation activities. - 8.
 Drilling fluid may be solidified by the HDD subcontractor using solidification agents for the purposes of complying with landfill requirements and aiding with disposal.